 My eyes settled upon the ominous yet strangely comforting object hanging from the ceiling.

-I reached out and slowly ran my fingertips along the strands of the rope.
+I reached out and slowly ran my fingertips along the strands.

 I lifted the rope with both hands.